DanielaGrouz/AVIRA/backend/docs/README.md

 ### Prerequisites
 - **Node.js** (v14.0.0 or higher)
 - **npm** (comes with Node.js)
+- **Docker Desktop** (Required for the MySQL database).
+You can download and install it from the [official Docker website](https://www.docker.com/products/docker-desktop/).

 ### Installation
 1. Clone the repository or extract the project files.